Adrian McCurdy

 The origins of this bench would not be found searching wood-yards, it's a demanding lengthy process beginning with finding a log and then radial splitting as seen below.
 The likelihood of splitting cleanly and rendering free flowing medullary ray patterns is largely down to luck (and my enjoying it as a pastime).

 Finding wood suitable for bench lengths is difficult.
-I'm indebted to local wood-cutters for these good logs, found in the Scottish Border areas of Eccles, Kelso and Nisbet village in that order.
+I'm indebted to local wood-cutters for these good logs, found in the Scottish Border areas of Eccles, Kelso and Nisbet village in that order here.

 Picture